-In 2023, Kovacs worked with the talented LB duo of Logan Wilson and Germaine Pratt, who each set career highs in tackles.
+In 2023, Kovacs worked with the LB duo of Logan Wilson and Germaine Pratt, who each set career highs in tackles.
 Wilson's team-leading 135 stops were the most by a Bengals player since LB Vontaze Burfict in 2013 (171), while Pratt topped the 100-tackle mark (118) for the first time in his career.
-Wilson tied for the team lead with four INTs (tied for seventh in NFL).
+Wilson also tied for the team lead and tied for seventh in the NFL with four INTs.

 Wilson and Pratt also paced the Bengals in tackles in 2022, with Wilson recording 123 and Pratt netting 99 — a career high for both players at the time.
 The pair helped Cincinnati rank sixth in the NFL in points allowed (20.1 per game) and seventh in rushing yards allowed (106.6).